 Believe this plain verse.
 One must become spirit to see the kingdom of God!

 Paul also wrote, “flesh and blood cannot inherit the kingdom of God” (I Cor.
 15:50).
-The following two verses there explain that the resurrection will occur at the Seventh (“last”) Trumpet, when “the dead shall be raised incorruptible, and we shall be changed.”
+The following two verses there explain that the resurrection will occur at the “last trump,” when “the dead shall be raised incorruptible, and we shall be changed.”
+(This is not the last or seventh trumpet of Revelation.)

-The resurrection of the dead will occur when Christ returns.
+This resurrection of the dead will occur when Christ returns to Jerusalem.
 There must be no misunderstanding this great event.
 People who were once fleshly human beings will be changed into spirit—will be born again—and enter into the kingdom of God.

 John 4:24 states that “God is a Spirit.”
 Under the Father, Christ will lead His kingdom, to be composed of resurrected spirit beings.
 At His Return, Christ, as a member of the Family of God, will have many younger “brothers and sisters,” who will have qualified to rule with Him in His kingdom.